mklopets/eminem-css/README.md

 │   ├──eminem.css
 ├── scss/
 │   ├──eminem.scss
-├── fonts/
+└── fonts/
     ├──eminem.otf
     ├──eminem.svg
     ├──eminem.ttf
     ├──eminem.woff
-    ├──eminem.woff2
+    └──eminem.woff2
 ```

 Please note that some of the provided eminem fonts might not work entirely as expected at the time of release.
 We are passively working to resolve the issue.
+Also note that the directory structure shown here is not current as of v1.0.0.

 ## Bugs and feature requests